debamitra/debs-journal/learning-karpathy.md

 As I spend more time in the Math World, I start marveling at the beauty of it.
 Mathematics isn't just about memorizing formulas.
 It's more like entering a world defined by rules.
 In that world, one explores and finds what is true.
 Intuition and logic work hand in hand. e.g When I was trying to understand the Chain Rule, why multiplying derivatives works, Karpathy’s analogy made it click.
 If a cyclist is going twice as fast as a walker, and a car is going four times as fast as the cyclist, the car is going eight times faster than the walker (2 X 4).
 That’s the chain rule.

 Maybe learning math isn't about knowing everything perfectly.
-Maybe it's about becoming comfortable in a space that once felt unintelligible — about recognizing patterns and discovering ideas.
+Maybe it's about becoming comfortable in a space that once felt scary.
+Its about recognizing patterns and discovering ideas and making sense of them.

 I am not "good" at math yet.
 But I feel happy when I am inside that world, discovering and learning slowly.